 We have the instructions on how to operate the washing machine and dryer posted in the laundry room.
 This way there is no excuse for anyone to not know how to wash their own clothes!

 My house was built in 1956 and the closets are all very tiny.
 I am relegated to half of the closet that I share with my husband.
-Each of my children also has half of a closet in their shared bedrooms.
-I keep out-of-season clothes tucked into bins under my bed and in-season clothing hangs in the closet and is folded into drawers.
-In the kid’s rooms, hand-me-down clothes that don’t quite fit yet are also in Underbed Storage Bins.
+Each of my children also have half of a closet in their shared bedrooms (4 kids, 2 closets).
+I keep out-of-season clothes tucked into bins under my bed.
+In-season clothing hangs in the closet and is folded into drawers.
+In the kid’s rooms, hand-me-down clothes that don’t quite fit yet are also in Underbed Storage containers.
 I like to take advantage of storage places that are out of sight!

 The bathroom is one of those places that could almost always use a daily once-over, especially if you have children.
 But for a small space, the bathroom can hold lots of unnecessary things!
 Think about all those half-used bottles of conditioner, yucky bath toys and expired medications.

 A good place to start decluttering, cleaning and organizing is in the bathroom “hiding spaces” – under the sink and inside the medicine cabinet.
 If you’re tired of nagging kids about bathroom tasks, try this pre-teen routine daily checklist.

 Getting Rid of the Junk Drawer

 Why do you have a junk drawer and what’s in it?
 You probably have a junk drawer because you have a bunch of stuff you don’t want to deal with in the moment.
 Or maybe the things in the junk drawer don’t have a proper home.